MediaJel/snowplow-react-native-tracker/README.md

 ## Maintainer quick start

-Assuming a [react-native environment][react-native-environment] is set up, from the root of the repository:
+Assuming a react-native environment is set up, from the root of the repository:

 ```bash
 yarn